ESA-EarthCODE/portal/pages/community/index.md

 # Forum

-Join the EarthCode Discourse forum for discussions about FAIR and open-science and exploring the diverse tools, published research and solutions offered by the EarthCODE platform.
+Join the **EarthCode Discourse Forum** to participate in duscussions on Earth Observation research, scientific data and open-source tools for Earth science.
+Use the forum for your Science Cluster meetings, to promote your work, or just to stay informed about the latest news and events.

 ### Latest topics